strblr/react-stored/README.md

 Things are easier with the assert function : if none could be found for a specific key (not locally nor globally), the functionality is simply discarded and hydration of previous saves goes without any checks.

+## What if you don't want your stores to be persistent ?

+## What if you are rendering server-side ?

 ## What about storing non-JSON values like dates, maps and simple functions ?

 This is possible with a careful use of [serialize-javascript](https://www.npmjs.com/package/serialize-javascript), [`eval`](https://javascriptweblog.wordpress.com/2010/04/19/how-evil-is-eval/) and a bit of configuration :